bcgov/ssdtools/README.md

 SSDs are cumulative probability distributions which are fitted to toxicity concentrations for different species as described by Posthuma et al. (2001).
-The ssdtools package uses Maximum Likelihood to fit distributions such as the gamma, log-logistic, log-normal and Weibull to censored and/or weighted data.
+The ssdtools package uses Maximum Likelihood to fit distributions such as the gamma, log-Gumbel (identical to inverse Weibull), log-logistic, log-normal and Weibull to censored and/or weighted data.
 Multiple distributions can be averaged using Akaike Information Criteria.
 Confidence intervals on hazard concentrations and proportions are produced by parametric bootstrapping.

 ## Installation